neat change log and development

 v2.3 — 4 June 2020

 - Major: implemented reading of FITS files produced by alfa, and writing to the input FITS file or a new FITS file if plain text was read in.
-Plain text output is still available but is deprecated, and will be removed in a future release.
+Plain text output is still available using the

 - Major: added option to use Delgado-Inglada 2014 ICF but with N/O = N+/O+

 - Major: most collisionally excited line atomic data updated to CHIANTI 9.0

 - Major: OII atomic data now from Storey et al. 2017

 - Minor: warning given if duplicate lines are detected in input